thomastoledo/thomastoledo.github.io/_posts/2025-05-04-angular-training-modules-standalone-components.md

 ---

 # Angular Training - Modules and standalone components
+In the [previous article](https://thomastoledo.github.io/formation/angular/typescript/javascript/training/2025/04/30/angular-training-setup.html), we saw how to setup an Angular project.
 In this article, we will see the differences between Modules and Standalone Components.
 Let's dive in it!

 ## The repository